lucasmouilleron/stupidCMS/README.md

 Admin
 -----
-- Login password is defined in `libs/config.php`
 - Open `http://site.com/admin` in browser
 - If administrable content not visible, run `http://site.com/admin/scan`
+- If new contents are not visible, run `http://site.com/admin/clearCache`
-- Bonus :
+- Content editing :
 	- Surrond a defined constant with %% : `%%A_DEFINED_CONSTANT%%`
+- Image editing :
+	- TODO

 Miscs
 -----